datarightplus/datarightplus-dio-profile/draft-authors-datarightplus-dio-profile.md

 # Scope

 The scope of this document is intended to combine the extensions created as part of the DataRight+ initiative into a profile that sits upon the baseline context of the Australian CDR, ostensibly described in [@!PROFILE-AU-CDR].

 # Terminology

 This specification utilises the various terms outlined within [@!DATARIGHTPLUS-ROSETTA].

-Banking Sector
-: Relates to the Holders, designated under the [@!CDR-RULES] in the Banking industry

-Energy Sector
-: Relates to the Designated Holders, designated under the [@!CDR-RULES] in the Energy industry

-Designated Holders
-: Designated Holders are organisations which belong to a designated sector, according to the [@!CDR-RULES] and meet certain eligibility requirements to be required to deliver CDR services within their sector.

 # Providers

-## Common Provisions

-Providers **MUST**:
+In addition to complying with the relevant provisions in [@!PROFILE-AU-CDR] Providers:

+1. **MUST** make available a discovery document as outlined in [@!DATARIGHTPLUS-DISCOVERY];
-1. comply with the Provider provisions outlined in [@!PROFILE-AU-CDR];
+2. **MUST** support, where appropriate, the provisions outlined in [@!DATARIGHTPLUS-VERSIONING];
+3. **MAY** support the provisions outlined [@!BULK-BANKING-TX-DETAIL];

 # Initiators

-## Common Provisions

-Initiators **MUST**:
+In addition to complying with the relevant provisions in [@!PROFILE-AU-CDR] Initiators:

+1. **MUST** support Enhanced Versioning as outlined in [@!DATARIGHTPLUS-VERSIONING];
-1. comply with the Provider provisions outlined in [@!PROFILE-AU-CDR];
+2. **MUST** utilise the Provider discovery document as outlined in [@!DATARIGHTPLUS-DISCOVERY];
+3. **MAY** support accessing the Banking Transaction Detail List as specified by [@!BULK-BANKING-TX-DETAIL]

 # Acknowledgement